Skip to main content

 Despite masquerading as pregnancy resources or maternal wellness centers, these anti-abortion facilities and fake clinics are not typically legitimate medical clinics and do not provide comprehensive medical and prenatal care to their visitors.
 Instead, they are part of a broader movement aimed at obstructing pregnant peoples’ access to abortion information and care.

 Most of these centers operate without licensed medical staff and offer their limited services for free.
-Therefore, they are not HIPAA-certified or compliant.
+Therefore, they are not HIPAA compliant.
 This allows them to collect sensitive information from visitors without a legal obligation to protect people’s privacy.
 This loophole places a billion-dollar network of anti-abortion organizations in the unique position of being able to surveil pregnant people.

 Crisis Pregnancy Centers are Prevalent

-Across the United States, anti-abortion centers vastly outnumber clinics that offer comprehensive reproductive healthcare.
+Across the United States, anti-abortion centers vastly outnumber clinics that offer comprehensive reproductive health care.
 While Minnesota no longer funds these fake clinics, they currently outnumber legitimate abortion clinics in the state at a ratio of about 11:1.

 Crisis Pregnancy Center